 Anterior ramus: Recurrent meningeal branch, white ramus communicans (T1-L2 spinal nerves)

-Receives: Gray ramus communicans
+Receives: Gray ramus communicans (sympathetic input)

 Posterior ramus: Efferent innervation to the deep back muscles and overlying skin

 Anterior ramus: Afferent and autonomic innervation to the rest of the skeletal muscles of the body, including those of the limbs and trunk, and most remaining areas of the skin, except for certain regions of the head